bhanu0807/Fetch-Android-App/README.md

 For more details on **System Requirements** and **Installation Process**, checkout [this link](https://developer.android.com/codelabs/basic-android-kotlin-compose-install-android-studio).

+## How to install (optional)

+There is an apk built from the latest code.
+You can use this to install and run the application.

+ - Make sure `adb` is available by running the following command
+      ```
+      ~/Library/Android/sdk/platform-tools/adb
+      ```
+ - If not, add it to the `$PATH` variable following [this link](https://stackoverflow.com/questions/10303639/adb-command-not-found)
+ - Install the apk by running the following command
+     ```
+     adb install -t dist/fetch-rewards.apk
+     ```

 ## How to run

 After setting up the necessary prerequisite, follow the below steps to run this application.